apache/jackrabbit-oak/oak-doc/src/site/markdown/osgi_config.md

 customBlobStore (boolean) - false
 : Determines if this Node Store is supposed to use a custom Blob Store.
+If this property is `true`, a Data Store or a Blob Store needs to be configured for the Segment Store to pick it up (see below).
+If this property is `false`, binaries will be stored in the Segment Store.

 repository.backup.dir (string)
 : The path on the file system where backups of this Node Store should be stored.
 It defaults to a subdirectory of `repository.home` named `segmentstore-backup`.
+If a relative path is provided, it is handled according to the definition of relative path as specified by `java.io.File`.
+Placeholders of any kind in the path are not supported.

 ##### org.apache.jackrabbit.oak.plugins.segment.SegmentNodeStoreService